MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 ## Install MySQL

-To install MySQL on WSL (Ubuntu 18.04):
+To install MySQL on WSL (ie. Ubuntu):

-1. Open your WSL terminal (ie. Ubuntu 18.04).
+1. Open your WSL terminal (ie. Ubuntu).
 2. Update your Ubuntu packages: `sudo apt update`
 3. Once the packages have updated, install MySQL with: `sudo apt install mysql-server`
 4. Confirm installation and get the version number: `mysql --version`